Ghazaleh99/Network-project/README.md

 # Network-project
-## multithreading
+## Multithreading
-### python
+### Python
 #### Socket programming + Tkinter GUI
-a Chatroom App using TCP conncetion . features : login with hash , broadcasting , saving messages in a file
+A Chatroom App using TCP conncetion .
+Features : login with hash , broadcasting , saving messages in a file